Fler: 2000–2006: Beginnings

 Fler was first recognized in the rap scene through collaborations with Bushido.
 Together, they released the collaborative album titled Carlo Cokxxx Nutten in October 2002.
 Fler had five feature parts on Bushido's first studio album, Vom Bordstein bis zur Skyline, released July 2003.

 Fler released his first solo album, Neue Deutsche Welle, on 1 May 2005.
 The first single was "NDW 2005", with a sample of Falco's "Rock Me Amadeus".
 The album was considered controversial due to perceived right-wing extremist lyrics.

 In 2006, Fler released his second solo album titled Trendsetter.
 The first single "Papa ist zurück" reached No. 23 in Germany and No. 32 in Austria.
-The second single "Cüs Junge" was less successful; it reached No. 50 in Germany and No. 2000 in Austria.
+The second single "Cüs Junge" was less successful; it reached No. 50 in Germany and No. 75 in Austria.

-Attack on Fler

 On 27 September 2007 at 18:00, after co-hosting MTV TRL: Urban show, Fler was attacked by three unknown men armed with knives.
 One of his bodyguards was able to hold them off, while Fler left through the rear entrance.
 Nobody was harmed.